luismiguelcasadodiaz/inception/learnings/Alpine_linux_learnings.md

 | **Use case fit**           | Lightweight alternative to traditional desktops | Productivity-focused workflows (devs, analysts)       |
 | **Dependencies**           | Fewer (if avoiding full DE)                     | Slightly more due to bar, dmenu, etc.                 |

-In context of Alpine Linux inside VirtualBox:
+In the context of Alpine Linux inside VirtualBox:
 + Performance: Both are extremely lightweight and suitable for Alpine's minimalist philosophy.
 + Mouse support: If your VirtualBox setup passes mouse input correctly and you prefer GUI interaction, Openbox is easier to handle.
 + Keyboard-centric workflows: If you're comfortable working mostly via keyboard (e.g., for coding, tiling multiple terminals), i3wm is more efficient.